-We define 'urban food systems' as food systems linked to cities by material and human flows.
-"A food system gathers all the elements (environment, people, inputs, processes, infrastructures, institutions, etc.) and activities related to the production, processing, distribution, preparation and consumption of food, and the outputs of these activities, including socio-economic and environmental outcomes" (HLPE, 2014:29).
+Cirad, MoISA, Director of UNESCO Chair in World Food Systems, Montpellier, France these activities, including socio-economic and environmental outcomes" (HLPE 2014:29).
 This definition is close to the definition of food chains, with three major differences.
 First, it includes food acquisition, diets and consumer behaviour.
 Second, it considers a diversity of food products, which is crucial for nutrition security, as well as for the sustainability of production systems.
-Third, it emphasises the key role of food environments, i.e., "the physical, economic, political and socio-cultural context in which consumers engage with the food system to make their decisions about acquiring, preparing and consuming food" (HLPE, 2017:28).
-Often, contradictory objectives are attributed to food systems, gathered under the general objective of achieving sustainability (Béné et al., 2019).
-According to FAO (2018:1), a sustainable food system (SFS) is a food system that delivers food security and nutrition for all in such a way that the economic, social and environmental bases for generating food security and nutrition for future generations are not compromised.
-Among sustainable food systems, inclusive food systems are defined by Fan and Swinen (2020:9) as "reaching, benefiting, and empowering all people, especially socially and economically disadvantaged individuals and groups in society."
+Third, it emphasises the key role of food environments, i.e., "the physical, economic, political and socio-cultural context in which consumers engage with the food system to make their decisions about acquiring, preparing and consuming food" (HLPE 2017:28).
+Often, contradictory objectives are attributed to food systems, gathered under the general objective of achieving sustainability (Béné et al. 2019).
+According to FAO (2018:1), a sustainable food system (SFS) delivers food security and nutrition for all in such a way that the economic, social and environmental bases for generating food security and nutrition for future generations are not compromised.
+Among SFSs, inclusive food systems are defined by Fan and Swinnen (2020:9) as "reaching, benefiting, and empowering all people, especially socially and economically disadvantaged individuals and groups in society."